HDSB-GWS-Brooks-202223-ICS4-03/dodge-em-assignment-AvianSilk/rubric.md

 - [ ] End Screen - A screen that displays the results of a user’s attempt
 - [ ] Replayability - Adding elements of randomness to the game to ensure that it is different to play each time you try.

-- [ ] - [ ] Extra features above and beyond a minimial implementation of the genre selected
+- [ ] Extra features above and beyond a minimial implementation of the genre selected
-- [ ] Code follows OO principals and architecture
+- [ ] Code follows OO principles and architecture
 - [ ] User-friendly *input-output forms* are implemented
 - [ ] User interface is a pleasure to use